gchq/sleeper/docs/04-tables.md

 on each update, there is no limit to the number of items that can be read in a compaction job.

 Currently, the best tested option is the `S3StateStore`.
-This is likely to be the best option if you have a large number of processes inserting data in parallel.
+The `DynamoDBStateStore` is likely to be the best option if you have a large number of processes inserting data in parallel, however it has a potential issue in that it may see an outdated view of the files in a table.
+The `S3StateStore` does not have this problem.